-- 1. The Committee note the proposed amendments to the Assurance Framework listed in section 2.1, to ensure compliance with the Government's requirements and most recent issued guidance. - 2.
-The Committee considers and agrees the draft Assurance Framework in Appendix A for onward publication and submission to Government.
+- 1. MCA Board note the proposed amendments to the Assurance Framework to ensure compliance with the Government's requirements and most recent issued guidance. - 2.
+MCA Board consider any further changes they wish to evaluate forgovernance, funding approvals or decision-making arrangements from 1 April 2024. - 3.
+MCA Board agree the draft Assurance Framework in Appendix A for onward publication and submission to Government.

-Consideration by any other Board, Committee, Assurance or Advisory Panel Mayoral Combined Authority Board 12 March 2024
+Consideration by any other Board, Committee, Assurance or Advisory Panel Audit, Standards and Risk Committee 20 March 2024